Apprentice-Alchemist/haxe-fmod/README.md

 When using [Live Update](http://tanneris.me/FMOD-Live-Update) in FMOD Studio, turn the auto-reconnect feature off or your game will not start.
 Hopefully this issue can be resolved fairly easily.

-**Note**: The Live Update feature will only work for Windows builds.
+**Note**: The Live Update feature will only work for Desktop builds.
 It is officially unsupported for HTML5 builds.
 The FMOD team said this has to do with limitations caused by running games inside a browser.

 ## <a name="example-project"></a>Example Project